EVBLOOD/controling/README.md

 * [Status](#status)

 ## General info
-This project is simple code  that alows login into a website, checking if some changes have been added, and notify about it via an Email.
+This project is a simple code that allows login into a website, checking if there are some changes, and notify about it via an Email.

 ## Technologies
 Project is created with: